The-SCRIPT-Group/Hades/README.md

 heroku local
 ```

+`heroku local` loads a `.env` file by default.
+If you do not have access to the project (as external contributors wouldn't), you can simply manually fill in the values in a simple key=value format.

-To export everything in .env
+To export everything in .env to your environment, you can simply run
 ```bash
 for f in $(awk -F'=' '{print $1}' .env); do export $f; done
 ```

-There are various ways to run it
+There are various ways to run the application

+- With gunicorn

 ```bash
 gunicorn tsg_registration:app
 ```

-or
+- Directly running the module

 ```bash
 python3 -m tsg_registration
 ```